Cultural Sites

 Saving and restoring a community’s cultural assets plays an important role in economic development—local and national data shows high return on investment for the type of redevelopment and historic preservation Boise undertakes with its Cultural Sites program.
 This program reflects Boise’s dedication to saving, reinventing and promoting historic properties unique to Boise’s history.
 Valuable historic buildings are saved and re-purposed, creating meaningful new opportunities for the community to collaborate and engage in physical spaces that are literally irreplaceable.

-The James Castle House and the future Erma Hayman House belong to a suite of historic properties owned by the City of Boise, illustrating the city’s dedication to adaptive re-use and historic preservation with a commitment to arts and culture.
+The James Castle House and the Erma Hayman House belong to a suite of historic properties owned by the City of Boise, illustrating the city’s dedication to adaptive re-use and historic preservation with a commitment to arts and culture.

 WHAT'S NEXT?